Topshop: Protests and controversy

-In July 2015, Topshop has been criticised for its mannequins which some judged as too skinny.
+In July 2015, Topshop was criticised for its mannequins which some judged as too skinny.
 After a customer complained on Facebook, the fashion chain stopped using its tall and skinny female shop mannequins.
-Its also been criticised in October 2018 for removing an in-store pop-up in its London flagship store that was used to promote feminism with publisher Penguin after only being up for 20 minutes.
+It was also criticised in October 2018 for removing an in-store pop-up in its London flagship store that was used to promote feminism with publisher Penguin after only being up for 20 minutes.
 The fashion retailer had agreed to host the pop-up with Penguin, to help launch the book Feminists Don't Wear Pink (And Other Lies), written by Scarlett Curtis, with products for sale supporting the UN charity Girl Up.